Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Introduction

-Our starting point for analyzing vortex structures in shell-shaped BECs assumes a condensate wavefunction $\psi=fe^{iS}$, where $S$ represents the condensate wavefunction phase and $f$ its amplitude.
+Our starting point for analyzing vortex structures in shell-shaped BECs assumes a condensate wave function $\psi=fe^{iS}$, where $S$ represents the condensate wave function phase and $f$ its amplitude.
 For the 2D and 3D cases, $f$ is related to the condensate density $f^2=\rho_{\mathrm{2D}}$ or $\rho$, respectively.
 The condensate velocity takes the form $v=\hbar \nabla S/m$ for condensate atoms of mass $m$.
 Near the vortex center, the rotation speed of condensate atoms exceeds the Landau criterion for destruction of superfluidity and a vortex ``core" is formed.
 The size of this density depletion is set by the condensate's healing length $\xi_0$, which depends on the strength of interatomic interactions.

 In what follows, we first consider a 2D BEC confined to the surface of a sphere, detailing the topological constraints on and interactions between vortices in this closed, curved geometry.
-We find that long-range attractive interactions tend to cause a vortex-antivortex pair to annihilate, while rotation of the system tends to drive them to opposite poles.
+We find that long-range attractive interactions, induced by the energy gradient, tend to energetically drive a vortex and an antivortex towards the equator, while rotation of the system tends to drive them to opposite poles.
 Within a Gross-Pitaevskii (GP) formalism that allows us to include the interactions between condensate atoms and the nonzero size of the vortex cores, we find the critical rotation speed necessary to stabilize the pair.
 We chart the condensate flow pattern in the presence of the associated vortex line threading through the 2D surface system, as shown in Fig.~\ref{fig:1}(a).
-Turning to thin 3D hollow shells, we use a simple slicing argument and a local density approximation to argue that a critical rotation speed for nucleating a single vortex line persists in this more realistic curved hollow system and show that its value increases with the thickness of the shell.
-We perform a fully 3D numerical solution of the GP equation in order to obtain estimates of the critical rotation speed for a hollow shell away from the thin-shell limit and compare it to the case of a filled sphere.
-We conclude with a brief outlook on dynamics and multi-vortex scenarios in the context of BEC shells.
+Turning to thin 3D hollow shells, we use a simple slicing argument and a local density approximation to argue that a critical rotation speed for stabilizing a single vortex line persists in this more realistic curved hollow system and show that its value increases with the thickness of the shell.
+We perform a fully 3D numerical solution of the equilibrium GP equation in order to obtain energetic estimates of the critical rotation speed for a hollow shell away from the thin-shell limit and compare it to the case of a filled sphere.
+We conclude with a brief outlook on dynamics and multivortex scenarios in the context of BEC shells.